How to apply for undergraduate programmes

 How to apply

-All applications to undergraduate degree programmes at Heriot-Watt University, whether from the UK or overseas, should be made online through the Universities & Colleges Admissions Service (UCAS).
+All applications to undergraduate degree programmes at the UK campuses of Heriot-Watt University, whether from the UK or overseas, should be made online through the Universities & Colleges Admissions Service (UCAS).

 You can get in touch with us before you apply for advice related to the qualifications you are taking and the offer you are may expect to receive.